jaredly/reason-language-server/type-digger/Readme.md

 - *adding* a constructor to a variant type
 - *adding* a row to a polymorphic variant type (TODO not yet supported)
 - *adding* a new "entry" type
+- *adding* an optional attribute for a record (will default to None)
+- *removing* an attribute from a record

 # How upgrading and configuration and compatability works.